Date of race - 18th October 2015

 Your suitcase will stay at the main camp throughout the duration of the event and yes it will be safe there.

-The essence of adventure is at the forefront of the event.
+“I wanted to create an event that really keeps the essence of adventure at the forefront.
 Navigating using GPS gives runners the freedom and maintains the wilderness ethos of the event.
 Some entrants prefer to team up for a sense of security whereas others enjoy the liberating feeling of a solo journey.

 There can be many reasons why people would enter an event like this but a theme that seems to be fairly constant among entrants is how liberating it can be.
 Many people are consumed with pressures of modern living; paying the mortgage, the bills , trying to develop their careers, buying the next must have product, having the perfect home to accommodate the perfect family etc. By totally removing a person from that environment and stripping away these interruptions they are given a simpler focus.
 The race moves the entrants focus to food, Water, energy expenditure and camaraderie.
 They are briefly liberated and removed from the modern pressures society imposes on them and embark on an adventure that people will rarely get to experience, in a location few will get to go.